About

 The Solution: Democratized Access via Supernova

-We expanded our documentation strategy beyond just engineers.
+After the core MVP stabilized, we expanded the documentation strategy beyond just designers and engineers.
 I configured Supernova to serve as a self-service knowledge base for the entire organization.

 For PMs: Clear "Do's and Don'ts" for patterns, allowing them to write accurate requirements before a designer even opens Figma.